Artak1972/prompt-engineering-portfolio/technical/fine_tuning_guide_output.md

 Regularly monitor training and validation loss.
 Use early stopping if the model overfits the training data.
 Final Thoughts
 This guide covers the core aspects of fine-tuning a transformer model with PyTorch.
 It provides practical code examples, explains each step, and highlights common pitfalls along with best practices.
-Using a guide like this in your portfolio demonstrates your technical capability and your ability to communicate complex concepts clearly.
+Using a guide like this in your portfolio demonstrates your technical capability and your ability to communicate complex concepts clearly